yselkowitz/special-resource-operator/docs/debug.md

 ```

 For this to work one has to create a `kustomization.yaml` that will be processed
 during a make run.
-One cannot just override one state all states are either
+One cannot just override one state, all states are
-read from one resource.
+read from one source (http, local, or ConfigMap).
 Here is an `kustomization.yaml` as an example from the
 `multi-build` recipe.

 ```yaml